Parkway Parade: Building

+History

-At the time of completion, Parkway Parade was one of the first suburban shopping malls in Singapore.
+At the time of its completion, Parkway Parade was one of the first suburban shopping malls in Singapore.
 It featured many major tenants setting up their stores in the suburbs for the first time, such as Isetan, Marks & Spencer, Best Denki (then known as Yaohan Best), children's department store Small World and MPH Bookstore.
 It also featured a wide array of food choices, including a Chuck E. Cheese's Pizza Time Theater that was open from December 1983 to 1984-1986 (located inside Small World), Hardee's and Petite Park, and also had a mini theme park occupying Levels 3 and 4 (Funland), and a playground at Level 7, which was the first and largest mall playground in Singapore at that time.
 The mall was also home to the second Singapore outlet of Border's bookstore in 2007, together with Dôme Cafe sharing a portion of its floor space.

 In 1992, Weekend East claimed that Parkway Parade was one of the most successful malls in Singapore, with 12 million visitors annually.

 In 2000, the property was sold to Asia Pacific Insurance Company, and subsequently Lendlease was appointed to manage the mall.

 In 2004, British multinational department store company Marks & Spencer opened a store at the mall.

 Further facelifts were done to mall's exterior featuring an expanded alfresco-dining to the first floor in 2011, with the removal of the 'Waterfall' leisure feature and repositioning of the mall's entrance area.
 Completed in end 2012, the new alfresco-dining area houses around 10 new tenants to the expansion, which includes Din Tai Fung, PappaRich and Twelve Cupcakes.